Wildlander-mod/Support/Docs/SSEFAQ.md

 ## How do I change the difficulty?

 The in-game difficulty sliders do not work with Wildlander.
-Please use the Change difficulty hotkey instead.
+Please use the Change Difficulty hotkey instead.

 ----------

 ## I contracted Sanguinare Vampiris and now I can't sleep!

-This is a Minor Arcana change that prevents weak characters from acquiring Vampirism.
+This is a 'Minor Arcana' change that prevents weak characters from acquiring Vampirism.
 You must survive for 3 days while Sanguinare Vampiris slowly drains health and negates natural healing, at which point you will become a Vampire.

 ----------